hunterhogan/mapFolding/README.md

 - **Performance Optimized**:
   - Numba-JIT accelerated implementations up to 1000× faster than pure Python (see [benchmarks](https://github.com/hunterhogan/mapFolding/blob/mapFolding/notes/Speed%20highlights.md))
   - Algorithmic optimizations showcasing subtle yet powerful performance differences (`total_countPlus1vsPlusN.py`)
+  - **New Computations**: First-ever calculations for 2×19 and 2×20 maps in the `reference/jobsCompleted/` directory

 The `reference` directory serves as both a historical archive and an educational resource for understanding algorithm evolution.